Eli Keszler: 2022

 Keszler provided the musical score for Alex Lee Moyer's film Alex's War and attended the premier in Austin, Texas with his partner Anna Khachiyan.

 2023

 Keszler collaborated with American electronic producer Skrillex on his album Quest for Fire for the track "A Street I Know".

 Visual art and installation

-In conjunction with his performances he has had exhibitions of his visual work installations at the Victoria & Albert Museum, The Kitchen, South London Gallery, LUMA Foundation, Harpa Hall at the Tectonics Festival in Reykjavik, Centraal Museum in Utrecht, Boston Center for the Arts, Barbican - St. Lukes amongst other places.
-He recently debuted a piece along with David Grubbs at the MIT List Center.
+In conjunction with his performances he has had exhibitions of his visual work installations at the Victoria & Albert Museum, The Kitchen, South London Gallery, LUMA Foundation, Harpa Hall at the Tectonics Festival in Reykjavík, Centraal Museum in Utrecht, Boston Center for the Arts, Barbican - St. Lukes amongst other places.
+In 2014, he presented a performance/installation with David Grubbs at the MIT List Center.
 An article on his work was featured in Modern Painters Magazine, focusing on his drawing, score writing and installation.

 Style and influences

 Keszler is known for incorporating the sounds of diverse genres, including punk rock, free jazz, and free improvisation.
 About his tendencies as a composer, Keszler has stated "Oftentimes, musically I find myself attracted to things that are so slow they seem fast and so fast they seem slow—when you have so many hits that they eventually turn into a long tone."
 He explained to NPR's All Things Considered, "I like to work with raw material, simple sounds, primitive or very old sounds."